Sustainable Wayfinding: Showing Your Customers the Way

 One solution is Sustainability Wayfinding.

 Wayfinding, in general, is a set of information systems intended to guide people through a physical environment to provide and enhance their understanding and overall user-experience of a space.
 Sustainable Wayfinding is the set of information systems that guide people through the sustainability story of your airport to enhance their understanding from arrival to jet-bridge boarding and departure and from curb to cabin.
+Recently, with the growing trend of credit card casinos and other digital platforms, airports have also begun integrating financial services into their wayfinding strategies to offer travelers seamless access to payment solutions.
+This creates a more streamlined experience for passengers, allowing them to engage with digital services as they navigate the terminal.

 Traditional wayfinding is a key element to navigating complex urban systems-sustainable wayfinding is a key element to navigating your complex airport system.
 How do the two compare?